jianyangqt/gctb_doc/md/2download.md

 **5.** 12 Dec, 2022: version 2.04.3 includes additional random effect component in BayesC and BayesR models to capture non-SNP random effects.

 **6.** 11 April, 2023: version 2.05beta implements SBayesRC (SBayesR with the low-rank model) for polygenic prediction incorporating functional genomic annotations.

+**7.** 29 April, 2024: version 2.5.1 adds functions for fine-mapping and to remove problematic SNPs during MCMC in SBayesRC.